defo-project/ech-dev-utils/README.md

 of OpenSSL is
 [ECH-draft-13c](https://github.com/sftcd/openssl/tree/ECH-draft-13c).
 That
-branch also contains this material, but when we turn that branch into a PR for upstream OpenSSL, this stuff will no longer belong there, so we've moving it here.
+branch also contains this material, but when we turn that branch into a PR for upstream OpenSSL, this stuff will no longer belong there, so we've moved it here.

 The content includes scripts for doing ECH things, sample configurations and